lemon-codes/HFT-Broadway/README.md

 **List of streamers**

-This is the list of the streamers you want to display on your website, this should be one long string of usernames separated by commas like `streamer1,streamer2,streamer3`
+This is the list of the streamers you want to display on your website, this should be one long string of usernames separated by commas like `streamer1,streamer2,streamer3`.
+Make sure you do not have any spaces in this list otherwise you may run into issues.

 **Discord URL**